silogen/kaiwo/docs/docs/aim/service.md

 `AIMService` is the user-facing CRD that turns discovery results into a running inference endpoint.
 It stitches together an image, service template, runtime configuration, and optional routing to produce a KServe `InferenceService` (and, if requested, an HTTPRoute).

-This guide summarises the key fields, how runtime configs flow into services, and the new route-template behaviour.
+This guide summarises the key fields, how runtime configs flow into services, and the route-template behaviour.

 ## Spec